 DIY Sliding Shoe Storage for the Mud Room

-We've really needed some functional shoe storage for the mud room for a long time.
-We have a great bench in this space with a ton of space, but it was lacking a spot for us to toss shoes on the way in the door.
+We have a great bench in our mud room/laundry combo with a ton of space, but it was lacking a spot for us to toss shoes on the way in the door.

-It's a spot that's bugged me since we moved in a couple years ago:
+It was a spot that bugged me since we moved in:

 Built in mud room bench